ymherklotz/vericert/benchmarks/README.md

 * fft: a benchmark from MachSuite
 * KMeans: a benchmark from Felix's work

-Note all the benchmark set above (links included in the source code) should be all synthesisable in you case, so youmay be show coverage instead of a single benchmark.
+Note all the benchmark set above (links included in the source code) should be all synthesisable in your case, so you may be show coverage instead of a single benchmark.

 Best,
 Jianyi